 Urine protein electrophoresis (UPEP) identifies the presence of monoclonal light chains in the urine (Bence Jones proteinuria).
 If only light chains are produced, they don’t accumulate in the serum (because they are rapidly catabolized by the kidneys), and a 24-hour UPEP is needed.
+The results of the 24-hour urine collections are less affected by the dilution or concentration of the random collections, as determined by the hydration status.
 The normal ratio of kappa to lambda chains is 2:1.
 Urinary excretion of monoclonal light chains in MM alters this ratio.

 The dipstick tests commonly used for screening for proteinuria are not useful in myeloma, because the indicator dye tetrabromophenol binds mainly to albumin, and do not detect light chains.
 Of note, significant albuminuria suggests coexisting amyloidosis.

 Quantification of the M spike in the urine is important in patients with light chain myeloma, especially when monitoring the disease status.
 The example below shows the development over time of an M spike in the urine electrophoresis of a patient with multiple myeloma, consistent with disease progression (left side = remission, right side = relapse).

 The kappa and lambda chains of the immunoglobulin molecules can be bound to the heavy chains (forming the intact immunoglobulins), but they can also be found as free light chains in the serum, because they are usually produced in excess.
 They are filtered freely by the renal glomeruli, due to their low molecular weight (22.5 kDa for kappa, and 45 kDa for lambda).